List of commercial failures in computing: IBM PCjr (1984–1985)

 In February 1982, after the launch of its highly successful IBM PC, IBM started three projects for the PC XT, PC AT, and PCjr.
 The PCjr would be the low-end home computer and become the first mass-marketed IBM product.
 Its original project manager, Bill Sydnes, sought a machine that would compete with the Apple II at a lower price, and, although its capabilities would be more limited than an IBM PC, they could be improved with hardware upgrades.
 However, six months into development, problems began to arise when Don Estridge, corporate vice president and head of the PC division, decided he disliked the concept of a consumer-oriented computer.
 The two disagreed over the PCjr's design and marketing.
-Particularly, Sydnes wanted it sold by general retail stores such as K Mart and J. C. Penney, but Estridge limited the vendors to conventional computer outlets, likely due to the tedium of stores applying for authorization.
+Particularly, Sydnes wanted it sold by general retail stores such as Kmart and J. C. Penney, but Estridge limited the vendors to conventional computer outlets, likely due to the tedium of stores applying for authorization.
 In addition, whereas Sydnes aimed for complete compatibility with the IBM PC, Estridge claimed that it would greatly cannibalize the PC's sales, although he agreed that the two computers ought to be compatible with spreadsheets and word processors.
 Sydnes resigned in the spring of 1983 and was replaced by Dave O'Connor.
 The design and production problems he inherited from his predecessor as a result of internal strife, along with what Dan Wilkie saw as a free hand for a team who lacked the competence to build the PCjr successfully, caused the team to miss engineering delays, ultimately pushing actual shipping to March 1984.

 The PCjr was available in two models: a base model for $669 and the higher-end Expanded Model for $1,269.
 The base model contains 64 KB of RAM and produces 40 columns for video output, while the Expanded Model, to which the base model can be upgraded, holds a total of 128 KB of RAM, supports 80-column video displays, and has a built-in floppy drive that loads 5¼-inch double-sided double-density disks with 360 KB of storage.
 Both models equipped with an Intel 8088 microprocessor, a keyboard that is connected with a detachable cord or wirelessly via the infrared link or, and PC DOS 2.1 as the operating system, but a display device had to be bought separately.
 Notably, the computer could display up to 16 colors and play up to three musical voices simultaneously—two clear advantages over the IBM PC—along with two slots for ROM cartridges, two joystick ports, and an unusual "user-friendly" design feature allowing for expansion modules called "sidecars" that could be daisy-chained, contributing significantly to the unit's width.